 Have a Mission Critical Project?
-You need to take these 4 steps to ensure project success
+Take these 4 steps to ensure project success

 1. Bring your expectations into focus.